Confidential planning brief Landlord opportunity No public walk-in traffic

 $31K

-Illustrative monthly gross in the Growth scenario before costs, reserves, and support.
+Illustrative monthly compute revenue the room can generate in the Growth scenario, before costs and support.

 The opportunity